surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

     * Rework char and string functions to avoid potential overflows in several cases
     * Common oscillator functions (drift, character filter, etc..) in a single place
     * Bipolarity and Menu-ui-replacement into a single API point
+    * Consisntently name oscillator C++ files
+    * A non-global RNG used through most of the code where rand() was used before

 * Infrastructure
     * More work on UTF-8 file names and paths on windows